Sardhendu/DeepRL/src/continuous_control/REPORT.md

 #### Results:

-   With several model configuration, we found that DQN with Soft-update reaches the target score faster when compared to other mehtods.
-The banana collection state space is not sufficient (complex enough) to imply if one method is better than another.
+   With several model configuration, we found that DQN with Soft-update reaches the target score faster when compared to other methods.
+The Continuous-collection state space is not sufficient (complex enough) to imply if one method is better than another.

    * **DQN Soft-update with best Hyper-parameter-configuration:**
         ```python